godwillforgive/hacku/README.md

 * _Just click "Next", you do not need to change anything during the installation._

-* _The exception may be third-party programs that XAMPP offers to install along with it, in this case, click " Decline", we need only XAMPP._
+* _The exception may be third-party programs that XAMPP offers to install along with it, in this case, click "Decline", we need only XAMPP._
 ### NGROK

 Ngrok is a globally distributed reverse proxy fronting your web services running in any cloud or private network, or your machine.